 HOW TO INJECT WITH HCG USING SUBCUTANEOUS AND INTRAMUSCULAR INJECTION TECHNIQUES.

 - One alcohol wipe.

-You may want to use gloves for your protection or the protection of the person getting the shot.
+- You may want to use gloves for your protection or for the protection of the person getting the injection.

 I know this post is from several weeks ago, but I thought I would offer a few tips here, since I once too, was queasy at the thought of shots.
-It doesn’t both me a bit now, but I also know HOW to avoid any unnecessary pain.
+It doesn’t both me a bit now, but I also know how to avoid unnecessary injection pain.

-– First… let the alcohol dry!
+- First… let the alcohol dry!
 This is almost always the reason for any real pain when taking Hcg injections.
 Let it dry naturally (don’t blow on it- that puts germs on the site and you don’t want that) then inject.

 - Don’t inject cold liquid.
-Draw the Hcg (or B12, or Lipo) and leave it out for a bit or hold it in your hands for a while to bring it to room temperature, rather than injecting it chilled.
-Injecting cold liquid can be painful.
+Draw the Hcg (or B12, or Lipotropics etc) and leave it out for a bit or hold it in your hands for a while to bring it to room temperature, rather than injecting it chilled.
+Injecting cold liquid can be painful & more difficult.

 - Relax the area you are about to inject in; and don’t tense up.